The Herald is a Jack of All Trades amongst the wildly specific min/max classes Dark Souls 3 offers.

-On top of your Shied and Spear, the Herald also starts with Heal Aid.
-So when you do take the occasional bit of Damage, you’re going to be able to heal it without much trouble.
-Thanks to starting with the Talismen, you won’t even be interrupted by enemy attacks while healing up.
+On top of your Shield and Spear, the Herald starts with Heal Aid.
+So when you take the occasional bit of Damage, you’ll be able to heal it without much trouble.
+Thanks to starting with the Talismen, you won’t be interrupted by enemy attacks while healing up.

-As you develop your Herald into the late game, you can begin to specialize that general playstyle a bit more, focusing more on Faith for access to more healing or opting to go for a tank/damage dealing hybrid.
+As you develop your Herald into the late game, you can specialize that general playstyle a bit more, focusing more on Faith for access to more healing or opting to go for a tank/damage-dealing hybrid.

 Regardless of which route you want to take, your general combat strategy should remain the same – keep your distance when you have to, use your shield and healing to soak up Damage, and generally be a sticky player that is difficult to get rid of.

-Of course, that’s not to say that you should be trying to take Damage.
+Of course, that’s not to say you should be trying to take Damage.
 Make full use of your dodge and roll when needed.
-You have more options when it comes to surviving compared to some of the squishier builds out there.
+You have more options for surviving compared to some of the squishier builds out there.

 If you want to get the most out of your Herald Build, there are a few things you have to do.
 This is more or less the same regardless of what type of Herald you want to run: